joseph-giron/JoeCrypter/README.md

-****This gets picked up as wannacry now.
+This gets picked up as wannacry now.
 Thanks to whoever did that.
-Might as well make it public again.
+Might as well make it public again

 ![Alt text](/screenshot.png?raw=true "Main Window")